Tongva: Food culture

 In the Tongva economic system, food resources were managed by the village chief, who was given a portion of the yield of each day's hunting, fishing, or gathering to add to the communal food reserves.
 Individual families stored some food to be used in times of scarcity.
 Villages were located in places with accessible drinking water, protection from the elements, and productive areas where different ecological niches on the land intersected.
 Situating their villages at these resource islands enabled the Tongva to gather the plant products of two or more zones in close proximity.

-Households consisted of a main house (kiiy) and temporary camp shelters used during food gathering excursions.
+Households consisted of a main house (kiiy) and temporary camp shelters used during food-gathering excursions.
 In the summer, families who lived near grasslands collected roots, seeds, flowers, fruit, and leafy greens, and in the winter families who lived near chaparral shrubland collected nuts and acorns, yucca, and hunted deer.
 The group used “wooden tongs” to collect prickly pear fruits.

 Some prairie communities moved to the coast in the winter to fish, hunt whales and elephant seals, and harvest shellfish.
 Those villages located on the coast during the summer went on food collecting trips inland during the winter rainy season to gather roots, tubers, corms, and bulbs of plants including cattails, lilies, and wild onions.

 The Tongva did not practice horticulture or agriculture, as their well-developed hunter-gatherer and trade economy provided adequate food resources.
-Bread was made from the yellow pollen of cattail heads, and the underground rhizomes were dried and ground into a starchy meal.
+The bread was made from the yellow pollen of cattail heads, and the underground rhizomes were dried and ground into a starchy meal.
 The young shoots were eaten raw.
 The seeds of chia, a herbaceous plant of the sage family, were gathered in large quantities when they were ripe.
 The flower heads were beaten with a paddle over a tightly woven basket to collect the seeds.
 These were dried or roasted and ground into a flour called "pinole," which was often mixed with the flour of other ground seeds or grains.
 Water was added to make a cooling drink; mixing with less water yielded a kind of porridge that could be baked into cakes.